AT&T braces for T-Mobile deal collapse

 Thursday's decision follows a blow earlier this week when the FCC said it would try to send the deal to an administrative law judge for review.

-The DOJ has also said it would lead to higher wireless prices for consumers and businesses.
+The FCC said the merger would result in a massive loss of U.S. jobs and investment, and significantly diminish competition, while the DOJ said it would lead to higher wireless prices for consumers and businesses.

 The DOJ has gone to court to block the deal and a trial in that case is due to begin on Feb.
 13. Any administrative hearing at the FCC, which is charged with evaluating the public-interest merits of the proposal, would begin after the anti-trust trial.